TheresaLui/SelfHelpContent_v2/articles/microsoft.storage/storage-diagnostics-filesync-syncerror-cannotaccessexternalstorageaccount.md

 cloudEnvironments="public"
 />

-# **Sync failed with error [<!--$ErrorString-->[ ErrorString]<!--/$ ErrorString -->  :Sync can't access the Azure File Share specified in the Cloud Endpoint.**
+# **File Sync failed with error [<!--$ErrorString-->[ ErrorString]<!--/$ ErrorString -->Â  : Sync cannot access the Azure File Share specified in the Cloud Endpoint.**

 <!--issueDescription-->
+Sync failed because it cannot access the Azure File Share specified in the Cloud Endpoint.

-1. Make sure the Azure file share still exists.
+1. Verify the Azure File Share still exists
-2. Ensure the Azure subscription containing the file share is not suspended.
+2. Ensure the Azure subscription containing the File Share is not suspended
-3. Ensure access from all networks to the storage account is allowed.
-Azure File Sync does not yet support firewalls and virtual networks for a storage account.
+3. Ensure access from all networks to the Storage Account is allowed.
+Azure File Sync does not yet support [firewalls and virtual networks](https://docs.microsoft.com/en-us/azure/storage/files/storage-sync-files-firewall-and-proxy) for a Storage Account.
+You can check the configuration in the Azure portal by going to the Storage Account and then clicking on the <!--'Firewalls and virtual networks' tab [Is the only to check for #3 is firewall & VNet?
+If so, please remove the statement about "ensure access from all network..."]-->
-4. Check the Role Based Access Control list on the Storage Account.
-It must include list key permissions for Azure File Sync.

-Regards,<br>
-Microsoft Azure Team
+4. In the Azure portal, check the Access Control (IAM) on the Storage Account and verify the Storage Sync Service role has access to the Storage Account

 <!--/issueDescription-->